akarsh-jain-790/flutter-auth-ui/README.md

-# Flutter Sign In/Up Using Phone UI
+# Flutter Sign In/Up Using Phone Number Verification UI

 This Flutter project demonstrates a sign-in and sign-up flow using phone number verification.
 It consists of three screens: Login, Phone Sign In, and Verification.
 The user can enter their phone number, receive a verification code, and verify their phone number to access the app's features.